 The Qingjing Mosque, also known as the Ashab Mosque, is located in the center of Tumen Street in Quanzhou.
+Along with 21 other historical sites in Quanzhou, it has been listed as a World Cultural Heritage Site under the name of "Quanzhou: Emporium of the World in Song-Yuan China".
 Throughout the Song Dynasty (960-1279), Quanzhou City was one of the key ports of foreign trade and attracted many Arabs.
 The mosque, built and repaired by Arab Muslims, reflects the friendship and cultural exchange between China and Arabic countries.
 Imitating a mosque in Damascus, Syria, it was initially built in 1009 and today is the oldest Arab-style mosque in China.
 This magnificent mosque covers an area of 2,500 square meters (0.62 acre) and features a gate, the Fengtian Hall, and the Mingshan Hall.

 Facing south, the gate is made of diabase and white granite and consists of four conjoined archways.
 Many of the gate's domes are carved with hanging lotus, symbolizing respect for sanctity and purity.
 Each carved lotus is surrounded by a web of liernes, which add depth to the carvings.
 A platform on the roof of the gate allows worshipers to watch the moon and decide when Ramadan begins.
 To the east of the gate are two stone tablets recording the reconstruction of the mosque in the Yuan (1271-1368) and the Ming (1368-1644) dynasties.
 Another stone tablet is located just near the gate, engraved with the imperial edict of Zhu Di - the third emperor of the Ming Dynasty.
 He spread this edict to protect the Mosque and the Islam in China.